wtorchia/Gopuff_Code_Challenge/README.md

 # Over view

 These tests are built using Selenium and Java.
 They are run and results are recored with TestNG.
-The current test suite will execute in parallel.
+The current test suite will execute in parallel using chrome headless.

 # Development environment